 "My field of study isn't listed"

-This one's common enough that we wrote a separate guide: What to do when your field of study isn't listed in Workday.
+Common enough that we wrote a separate guide: What to do when your field of study isn't listed in Workday.
 Short version: search single words and word-order variants, then pick the closest honest parent discipline rather than leaving it blank.

 How ZippyElf helps